Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Noise model

 \section{Noise model}

-In a realistic system many noise sources affect the outcome of state transfers due to coupling to the environment.
-It is important to include these noise sources to evaluate whether the a solution to Eq.~(\ref{eq: diff eq}) is stable under this perturbation.
-We consider a classical stationary Gaussian noise source $\eta(t)$.
-We do not consider quantum noise due to entanglement with the environment.
+In a realistic system, coupling to an uncontrolled environment can lead to noise sources that may affect the outcome of a state transfer.
+It is important to include these noise sources to evaluate whether the solution to Eq.~(\ref{eq: diff eq}) is stable under this perturbation.
+We consider a classical stationary noise source $\eta(t)$.

+There are existing strategies to specifically simulate Ornstein-Uhlenbeck noise (stationary Gaussian noise with a Lorentzian spectral density).
+See, e.g. Ref.~\citep{gillespie1996exact}.
+In this Appendix we instead describe a more general method to generate any noise with a classical (frequency symmetric) spectrum, also used in Ref.~\citep{yang2019achieving}.

-A stationary Gaussian noise source $\eta(t)$ is defined by its power spectral density $S(\omega)$.
+In the weak-noise limit, the population-transfer error can be calculated in terms of the lowest-order nonvanishing (second-order) correlation function $\left<\eta(t)\eta\right>$ for a stationary noise source $\eta(t)$.
+The second-order correlation function is fully determined by its Fourier transform, the power spectral density $S(\omega)$.
 The exact spectrum depends on, e.g., the experimental setup, so to characterize/estimate realistic errors, it is important to be able to simulate noise with a desired spectrum.
 The power spectral density $S(\omega)$ of the noise $\eta(t)$ is given by